BikerSam86/Brian/README.md

 ```bash
 PYTHONPATH=src python -m tsal.tools.aletheia_checker
 ```

+### GitHub Action
+Workflow `.github/workflows/spiral-repair.yml` runs the self audit, bestest beast and optimizes changed files on every push.
+Logs are attached as artifacts with a short summary in the run.

 ## Execution Flags
 `MetaFlagProtocol` controls the VM mode.
 Set `dry_run` for simulation only or